manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 fine features or when propagating over large distances.
 For further details, refer to `Kreis 2002 <http://opensample.info/frequency-analysis-of-digital-holography-with-reconstruction-by-convolution>`_.

-To implement cascaded free space propagation in HoloPy, simply pass a ``cfsp`` variable into :func:`.propagate` indicating how many times the hologram should be iteratively propagated.
+To implement cascaded free space propagation in HoloPy, simply pass a :func:`.cfsp` variable into :func:`.propagate` indicating how many times the hologram should be iteratively propagated.
 For example, to propagate in three steps over each distance, we write: